 \subsubsection{Category-Guided Temporal Graph Construction}

-We aim to construct a category-aware multi-scale temporal graph $\mathcal{G} = (\mathcal{N}, \mathcal{E})$ that dynamically models event-specific temporal structures through a learnable category-guided connection.
-Here, $\mathcal{N}$ is the set of nodes and $\mathcal{E}$ is the set of temporal edges.

-In our graph, we set each segment as a node, and the temporal edges between the nodes are dynamically determined based on the predicted event categories.
-Let $\mathbf{P}\in \mathbb{R}^{b\times T\times C}$ denote the predicted category probabilities for each segment.
-For each node, we project $\mathbf{P}$ into a set of preference scores $\mathbf{h}\in\mathbb{R}^{b\times T\times K}$ over a candidate hop set $\mathcal{K} = \left \{ 1,2,...,K\right \} $, via: where $\mathbf{W}_K\in\mathbb{R}^{C\times K}$ is a learnable matrix that maps category probabilities to temporal hop preferences.
+We aim to construct a category-aware multi-scale temporal graph $\mathcal{G} = (\mathcal{N}, \mathcal{E})$ that dynamically models event-specific temporal structures through a learnable category-guided connection, where $\mathcal{N}$ is the set of nodes and $\mathcal{E}$ is the set of temporal edges.
+In this graph, we set each segment as a node, and the temporal edges between the nodes are dynamically determined based on the predicted event categories.
+Let $\mathbf{P}\in \mathbb{R}^{B\times T\times C}$ denote the predicted category probabilities for each segment.
+For each node, we project $\mathbf{P}$ into a set of preference scores $\mathbf{H}\in\mathbb{R}^{B\times T\times K}$ over a candidate hop set $\mathcal{K} = \left \{ 1,2,...,K\right \} $, via: where $\mathbf{W}_K\in\mathbb{R}^{C\times K}$ is a learnable matrix that maps category probabilities to temporal hop preferences.
 Then we apply the Gumbel-Softmax~\cite{jang2016categorical} sampling to compute the soft selection scores for candidate hops.
 Gumbel-Softmax is a differentiable approximation to categorical sampling, enabling discrete hop selection while allowing end-to-end gradient-based optimization.
-Using that, we make the model to dynamically and flexibly select temporal neighbors during training without breaking the differentiability, thus capturing diverse temporal structures more effectively.
+Using that, the model is enabled to dynamically and flexibly select temporal neighbors during training without breaking the differentiability, thus capturing diverse temporal structures more effectively.
 We compute the hop sampling distribution $s_t$ for each:

-Here $g$ is the the Gumbel noise and $\tau$ is the temperature parameter controlling the sampling sharpness.
+where $\mathbf{n}_{t,i}$ is the Gumbel noise and $\tau$ is the temperature parameter controlling the sampling sharpness.
 Based on these scores, we denote the selected hop indices as $\mathcal{L}=\left\{l_1,l_2,...,l_k\right\}$, Here, $k$ is a hyper-parameter that specifies the number of hops selected from the candidate hop set $\mathcal{K}$.

-To further model the temporal sensitivity across different categories, we introduce a learnable decay $\lambda$ computed as:
+To further model the temporal sensitivity across different categories, we introduce a learnable decay $\mathbf{Q}$ computed as: